Skip to Content

 311 East Austin St., Fredericksburg, TX

-A Smithsonian Affiliate, this comprehensive museum shares a view into the United States’ military efforts in the Pacific Theater during World War II, commemorating the leadership of Admiral Chester W. Nimitz.
-The museum was renovated in 2020 and now offers more features than ever, from multimedia exhibits and interactive galleries to introspective spaces, like the Memorial Courtyard and Japanese Garden of Peace.
+A Smithsonian Affiliate, this comprehensive museum provides a view of the United States military efforts in the Pacific Theater during World War II and commemorates Admiral Chester W. Nimitz’s leadership.
+The museum was renovated in 2020 and now offers more features than ever, from multimedia exhibits and interactive galleries to introspective spaces like the Memorial Courtyard and Japanese Garden of Peace.

 Vaudeville (photo by Trish Rawls)